• Sati

 During her time in University, she spent a lot of time in the cancer institute serving patients.

-She came to realize that many people in rural areas didn’t have access to such care.
+When she realised that many people in rural areas didn’t have access to such care, she started looking for ways to help.

 Her search involved getting connected to corporations and contacts in business.